-Depending on the strength of your academic file, your offer of admission to Osgoode Hall Law School may be conditional upon successfully completing the Program of Legal Studies for Native People (PLSNP) at the University of Saskatchewan.
-This program, recognized by a number of law schools across Canada, provides preparation for your legal studies during the summer preceding the first year of your JD program.
-To satisfy a conditional offer of admission, you must receive a positive recommendation for admission to the Law School by the Director of the PLSNP.
-Upon successfully completing of the PLSNP, you will not only satisfy your conditional offer of admission to Osgoode, but also be automatically granted advanced standing credit for the first year Property Law course at Osgoode.
+Depending on the strength of your academic file, your offer of admission to Osgoode Hall Law School may be conditional upon successfully completing the Wiyasiwewin Mikiwahp Native Law Centre Summer Program at the University of Saskatchewan.
+This program, recognized by many law schools across Canada, provides preparation for your legal studies during the summer preceding the first year of your JD program.
+To satisfy a conditional offer of admission, you must receive a positive recommendation for admission to the Law School from the Director of the Wiyasiwewin Mikiwahp Native Law Centre Summer Program.
+Upon successfully completing the Wiyasiwewin Mikiwahp Native Law Centre Summer Program, you will not only satisfy your conditional offer of admission to Osgoode, but also be automatically granted advanced standing credit for the first-year Property Law course at Osgoode.
 In addition, a tuition credit equal to the value of the Osgoode Property Law course will be applied to your student account.

 Osgoode does not require all Indigenous applicants to complete the summer program at Saskatchewan as a condition of entry into first year.
-If you receive an unconditional offer of admission, attending the PLSNP is optional, although we believe it is an excellent way for all incoming Indigenous students to prepare for law school and build a supportive network of peers across the country.
-For more information about the Program of Legal Studies for Native People, you may write to the Native Law Centre at the University of Saskatchewan and/or email Professor Signa Daum Shanks, Director, Indigenous Outreach.
+If you receive an unconditional offer of admission, attending the Wiyasiwewin Mikiwahp Native Law Centre Summer Program is optional, although we believe it is an excellent way for all incoming Indigenous students to prepare for law school and build a supportive network of peers across the country.
+For more information about the Wiyasiwewin Mikiwahp Native Law Centre Summer Program, you may write to the Wiyasiwewin Mikiwahp Native Law Centre at the University of Saskatchewan and/or email Professor Karen Drake, Director, Indigenous Outreach.

-You must successfully complete a minimum of 3 full years at a recognized university in a program leading to a degree (90 credit hours of study) to be eligible for consideration.
-If you received advanced standing towards your degree for a substantial number of credits completed through college, distance studies or at an institution that is not accredited, please contact the Admissions Office.
-These factors may impact the competitiveness of or eligibility of your application.
+You must successfully complete a minimum of 3 full years of study (90 credit hours of study) at a recognized university in a program leading to a degree to be eligible for consideration.
+If you received advanced standing toward your degree for a substantial number of credits completed through college, through distance studies or at an institution that is not accredited, or if your degree is from an institution that is not accredited, contact the Admissions Office before you apply.
+These factors may impact the competitiveness or eligibility of your application.

-Applicants With Less Than 3 Years of University
+Applicants with Fewer Than 3 Years of University

 Osgoode welcomes applications from individuals who have demonstrated, through the length and quality of their non-academic experience, an ability to successfully complete the JD program.

-You are eligible to apply if each of the following conditions are met:
+You are eligible to apply if each of the following conditions is met:

-- you have not attended university or have less than 3 years of university (as of June 1 of the admission year);
+- you have not attended university or have completed fewer than 3 years of university (as of June 1 of the admission year);

 - you are at least 26 years of age (as of September 1 of the admission year); and